raynawilliams1993/weather/README.md

 # weather
 This project was challenging but fun.
-We had to use third-party apis to create a weather dashboard.
+We had to use server-side apis to create a weather dashboard.